 Red: The color red relates to the blood of Christ and his eternal sacrifice for others.

-Blue: The color of trust and often used to designate rank.
-Jesus in artwork is often depicted in blue and white and occasionally red.
+Blue: the color of trust and often used to designate rank.
+In artwork, Jesus is often depicted in blue and white and occasionally red.

-White: Purity, blamelessness, innocence, and acceptance of the spirit.
+White: purity, blamelessness, innocence, and acceptance of the spirit.

 The Worshipers: People in the card often kneel down to the Hierophant.
 He initiates them into the church.
 The card is about reconnecting with a religious body, finding a religious community, and connecting with someone who devotes their time to religious study.
 Coming to the Hierophant and accepting his blessing is a rite of passage.